 Saving government agencies time and money

 The WSP is an all-of-government approved panel for website and application development.
 It lets agencies hire panel members without going through a full tender process.
 As a result, they save time and money.

 This work to make it easier to engage suppliers continues with the Government Marketplace.
 The Marketplace will come to replace the Web Services Panel.

 All state sector agencies can use the panel.
 This includes, among others, Public Service departments, Crown agencies, local government authorities, health boards and school boards.

-If you’re still in doubt, check out Question 10 – Who are the eligible agencies? on the ICT.govt.nz vendor guide.
+If you’re still in doubt, check out the the SSC’s list of state sector agencies.

 How to use the panel

 Here’s how you sign up and select your supplier from the Web Services Panel.

 First, email [email protected] and ask to sign up.
 You’ll get a confidentiality agreement to sign and return.
 After that you’ll receive a list of approved suppliers and their prices.